Embryology: Patristics

-Some Monophysites and Chalcedonians seemed to have been compelled into accepting synhyparxis in the case of Jesus because of their view that the incarnation of Christ resulted in both one hypostasis and one nature, whereas some Nestorians claimed that Christ, like us, must have had his soul formed after the formation of his body because, per Hebrews 4:15, Christ was like us in all ways but sin.
+Some Miaphysites and Chalcedonians seemed to have been compelled into accepting synhyparxis in the case of Jesus because of their view that the incarnation of Christ resulted in both one hypostasis and one nature, whereas some Nestorians claimed that Christ, like us, must have had his soul formed after the formation of his body because, per Hebrews 4:15, Christ was like us in all ways but sin.
 (On the other hand, Leontinus dismissed the relevance of Hebrews 4:15 on the basis that Christ differed from us not only in sinfulness but also conception without semen, making synhyparxis another of Christ's supernatural feats.)
 They felt comfortable holding this view, under their belief that the human nature of Jesus was separate from the divine hypostasis.
 Some Nestorians still wondered, however, if the body united with the soul in the moment the soul was created or whether it came with it only later.
 The Syriac author Babai argued for the former on the basis that the latter was hardly better than adoptionism.
 Maximus the Confessor ridiculed the Aristotelian notion of the development of the soul on the basis that it would make humans parents of both plants and animals.
 He held to synhyparxis and regarded the other two positions both as incorrect extremes.
 After the 7th century, Chalcedonian discussion on embryology is slight and the few works that touch on the topic support synhyparxis.
 But debate among other groups remains lively, still divided on similar sectarian grounds.
 The patriarch Timothy I argued that the Word first united with the body, and only later with the soul.
 He cited John 1:1, claiming on its basis that the Word became flesh first, not a human being first.
 Then, Jacob of Edessa rejected prohyparxis because Origen had defended it and methyparxis because he believed that it made the soul ontologically inferior and as only being made for the body.
-Then, Moses Bar Kepha claimed, for Christological reasons as a Monophysite, that only synhyparxis was acceptable.
+Then, Moses Bar Kepha claimed, for Christological reasons as a Miaphysite, that only synhyparxis was acceptable.
 He claimed that Genesis 2:7 has no temporal sequence and that Exodus 21:22 regards the formation of the body and not the soul and so is not relevant.
 To argue against methyparxis, he reasoned that body and soul are both present at death and, because what is at the end must correspond to what is also at the beginning, conception must also have body and soul together.